History of FC Basel (1965–2000): Eightieth, double with Swiss League Cup

 The 1972–73 season was Benthaus' eighth season as manager.
 There were only small amendments to the squad during the pre-season.
 Roland Paolucci was loaned out to Winterthur and Stefan Reisch left the team and moved on to Kickers Würzburg where he ended his active playing career.
-Basel did not transfer any players in, because Benthaus relied on the young players who came up from the reserve team to help, when needed in the first team.
+Basel did not sign any new players, as Benthaus relied on young players promoted from the reserve team to provide support when needed in the first team.
 Basel played a total of 55 matches during this season.
 26 of these games were in the domestic league championship, seven of these games were in the Swiss Cup, four in the Swiss League Cup, two were in the European Cup, four were in the Cup of the Alps and 12 were friendly matches.
-Of these 12 test games four were won, four were drawn and four were lost.
+Of these 12 friendlies, four were won, four drawn, and four lost.

 Basel started the league season badly, losing the first two games and drawing the next two.
 The first victory was recorded in the fifth round and during the next nine rounds Basel won eight games.
-After the winter break Basel were only defeated once.
+After the winter break, Basel were defeated only once.
 They won the championship four points ahead of Grasshopper Club and six ahead of the Sion.
 Basel won 17 of their 26 league games, drew five and lost four.
-Ottmar Hitzfeld was the leagues joint top goal scorer with 18 league goals.
+Ottmar Hitzfeld was the league's joint top goal scorer with 18 league goals.

 In the Swiss Cup Basel played the round of 32 on 5 November 1972 at home to Martigny-Sports in the St. Jakob Stadium.
 The round of 16 match on 26 November 1972 was played away against BSC Young Boys and Basel left the Wankdorf Stadium with a 4–0 victory.
 The quarter-finals were two legged fixtures, the first leg played on 10 December 1972 in Stadio Comunale was won 2–0 against Chiasso and the second leg played one week later was won 5–3.
 The semi-finals were also two legged fixtures.
 Basel were matched against Biel-Bienne and won 6–1 on aggregate.
-Walter Balmer scored a hattrick in the home game.
+Walter Balmer scored a hat-trick in the home game.
 The final was played on 23 April 1973 in the Wankdorf Stadium against Zürich.
 The game ended goalless after 90 minutes.
 In extra time Peter Marti (92) and Fritz Künzli (101) scored the goals to give Zürich the title for the second consecutive time in a final against Basel.

 The 1972 Swiss League Cup was the inaugural Swiss League Cup competition.
 It was played in the summer of 1972 as a pre-season tournament to the 1972–73 Swiss football season.
 Basel beat Servette 8–0, Lausanne Sports 2–1 aet and Sion 6–1 to reach the final.
 This was won by Basel who defeated FC Winterthur 4–1 in the final which took place on 11 November 1972 at the Letzigrund in Zürich.
-Ottmar Hitzfeld scored a hattick in the final.
+Ottmar Hitzfeld scored a hat-trick in the final.